j-mikhail/whatsinaname/readme.md

 ![ROC for SVM Linear Binary Model](/graphs/roc-svm-linear-binary.png)

-Our overall accuracy is now approximately 57%, however random chance is now 50% which makes our performance only marginally better, as can be seen on the ROC curve, with the gray line representing random chance.
+Our overall accuracy is now approximately 57%, however random chance is now about 50% which makes our performance only marginally better, as can be seen on the ROC curve, with the gray line representing random chance.

 At any rate, while this exercise has given us interesting insights from an academic perspective, it doesn't ultimately help us achieve our multiclass classification objectives.
 So how can we improve our results?